OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/example_fd.rst

     Derivative calculation type ('user', 'fd', 'cs')
     Default is 'user', where derivative is calculated from user-supplied derivatives.
 Set to 'fd' to finite difference this system.
-Set to 'cs' to peform the complex form : string
+Set to 'cs' to perform the complex step form : string
     Finite difference mode ('forward', 'backward', 'central') step_size : float